ccollie/redis-promql/README.md

 ```

 **Note**
-- The `__name__` label is required for RedisPromQL to work, and allows metric queries across Redis keys.
+- The `__name__` label represents the name of the measurement, and it is required for ValkeyPromQL to work, and allows metric queries across Redis keys.

 ## Tests